 Kodak, based in Rochester, New York, is selling the patents to finance a turnaround after filing for bankruptcy in January.
 A court hearing scheduled for this week to consider a sale of the assets was adjourned “until further notice,” Kodak said.

 The case is In re Eastman Kodak Co., 12-10202, U.S. Bankruptcy Court, Southern District of New York (Manhattan).

 For more patent news, click here.

-IAC/InterActiveCorp (IACI)’s Home Shopping Network was sued for trademark infringement by the chamber of commerce from Germany’s Wuppertal-Solingen-Remscheid.
+IAC/InterActiveCorp (IACI:US)’s Home Shopping Network was sued for trademark infringement by the chamber of commerce from Germany’s Wuppertal-Solingen-Remscheid.

 The suit, filed Sept.
 11 in federal court in Miami, relates to the sale of knives through the company’s Home Shopping Network.
 The chamber says the knives, which are sold on the Home Shopping Network under the Emeril Lagasse brand now owned by Martha Stewart Living Omnimedia Inc., falsely are marked as “Solingen” knives, despite also being marked with the word “China.”